Hurricane Jeanne: Puerto Rico

-While moving across Puerto Rico, Jeanne dropped heavy rainfall which caused severe flooding along many rivers across the island.
-Up to 23.75 in was recorded on the island of Vieques which corresponded to a 1 in a 100 year event.
-A station at Cayey recorded a wind gust of 72 mph, the highest recorded in Puerto Rico.
-Across Puerto Rico, Jeanne caused four direct fatalities.
+Across Puerto Rico, Jeanne dropped heavy rainfall, with an islandwide peak of 19.22 in recorded in Aibonito, a 1 in a 100-year event.
+The offshore island of Vieques recorded 23.75 in of precipitation over three days.
+The rains caused severe flooding along many rivers across Puerto Rico.
+The highest wind gust in Puerto Rico was 72 mph, recorded near Cayey.
+Jeanne directly led to four deaths during its passage of Puerto Rico.
 A woman died in Yabucoa when her home collapsed.
 A person drowned along a stream in Moca.
 Two people died, and another was injured, when a tree struck a car near Yauco after the storm had passed.
-There were also fatalities indirectly related to the storm's passage, including two deaths from carbon monoxide poisoning from using generators.
+Two people also died of carbon monoxide poisoning from using generators.
+Storm damage on Puerto Rico reached $169.5 million, including $101.5 million in agriculture damage.
+The heaviest crop damage affected bananas, coffee, and wheat fields.
 About 70% of the island was still without electricity by three days after the storm, and half did not have running water; officials issued boil-water advisories as a result.

-Storm damage on Puerto Rico reached $169.5 million.
-This included about $101.5 million in crop damage, half of which involved bananas or plantains, affecting more than 15500 acre of farmlands.
-The storm also damaged coffee and wheat fields.
 The island's power grid incurred about $60 million in damage, with an additional $8 million in damage to water systems.
-Throughout the island, the storm closed 302 roads and bridges due to landslides and fallen trees.
-Flooding forced 3,629 people to evacuate their houses to emergency shelters.
-The storm damaged schools, homes, and businesses.
-400 people had to evacuate near the Río Grande de Añasco.
+Across Puerto Rico, 302 roads were closed due to landslides or fallen trees.
+The storm also damaged schools, homes, and businesses.
+On Vieques, the floods collapsed several bridges.

 Dominican Republic

 Striking the Dominican Republic as a hurricane, Jeanne produced strong winds and heavy rainfall, leading to 23 fatalities.
 A station at Cape Engaño, the easternmost point in the country, recorded 129 km/h (80 mph) winds.
-Rainfall reached 505.2 mm at Saona Island over a three day period, including 366 mm recorded on September 16.
-Santo Domingo, the capital of the Dominican Republic, recorded 194.3 mm over three ays, while Cabrera along the northern coast reported 330.2 mm over the same period.
+Rainfall reached 505.2 mm at Saona Island over a three-day period, including 366 mm recorded on September 16.
+Santo Domingo, the capital of the Dominican Republic, recorded 194.3 mm over three days, while Cabrera along the northern coast reported 330.2 mm over the same period.
 The rains led to river flooding and landslides, especially in the eastern half of the country.
 The Yuna River overflowed and forced more than 37,000 people to evacuate their homes.
 The swollen Soco River temporarily isolated about 4,000 people in Ramón Santana, and forced thousands of people to the roofs of their houses in San Pedro de Macorís.
-Damage totaled $270 million, which represented about 1.7% of the country's GDP.
+Damage totaled $270 million, which represented about 1.7% of the country's gross domestic product (GDP).
 Hurricane Jeanne destroyed bridges and cut off roads, while also causing outages for electricity and telephone.
 About 40% of El Seibo and Samaná provinces had damage to their electrical grid.
 Hundreds of people were left homeless.
 Floods knocked down trees and caused crop damage, with several farms losing all of their livestock.
+Despite the impacts, however, the Dominican Republic suffered less damage than neighboring Haiti, in part due to more heavily forested areas.